JislordCodes/Qucikbook-Web-Connect/README.md

 Go to File > Update Web Services.
 This will open the Web Connector application.

+If you already added the app:

+Find "My Python Customer Sync" in the list.

+Click Remove.

+Now proceed to add the application again.
+(This is the easiest way to update the URL).

+Add the Application:

 Click Add an Application.

 Select the example.qwc file you just edited.

 A security window will pop up.
 Authorize the service.

-A new application, "My Python Customer Sync," will appear in your list.
+The application will appear in your list.

 Enter the password: testpass (this is set in the qbwc_service.py file).